hyperoslo/Presentation/README.md

 ## Components

-**Presentation** wouldn’t be possible without the help of this components:
+**Presentation** wouldn’t be possible without the help of these components:

 * [**Pages**](https://github.com/hyperoslo/Pages): The easiest way of setting up a `UIPageViewController`